Criminal Defense Latest Articles

 Is There a Statute of Limitations on Domestic Violence in Michigan?

-Is there a statute of limitation on domestic violence in Michigan?
+Is there a statute of limitations on domestic violence in Michigan?
 The answer is yes, but it depends on the exact charges and circumstances of every individual incident.

 But let’s start with the basics.